-The phrase "nucleic acid" or "polynucleotide sequence" refers to a single or double-stranded polymer of deoxyribonucleotide or ribonucleotide bases read from the 5' to the 3'
+The phrase "nucleic acid" or "polynucleotide sequence" refers to a single or double-stranded polymer of deoxyribonucleotide or ribonucleotide bases read from the 5' to the 3' end.

-end.
 Nucleic acids may also include modified nucleotides that permit correct read-through by a polymerase and do not alter expression of a polypeptide encoded by that nucleic acid.

-The phrase "nucleic acid sequence encoding" refers to a 5 nucleic acid which directs the expression of a specific protein or peptide.
+The phrase "nucleic acid sequence encoding" refers to a nucleic acid which directs the expression of a specific protein or peptide.
 The nucleic acid sequences include both the DNA strand sequence that is transcribed into RNA and the RNA sequence that is translated into protein.
-The nucleic acid sequences include both the full length nucleic acid 10 sequences as well as non-full length sequences derived from the full length sequences.
-It should be further understood that the sequence includes the degenerate codons of the native sequence or sequences which may be introduced to provide codon preference in a specific host cell.
+The nucleic acid sequences include both the full length nucleic acid sequences as well as non-full length sequences derived from the full length sequences.
+It should be further understood that the sequence or sequences which may be introduced to provide codon preference in a specific host cell.

-A "coding sequence" or "coding region" refers to a nucleic acid molecule having sequence information necessary to produce a gene product, when the sequence is expressed.
+A "coding sequence" or "coding region" refers to a nucleic acid molecule having sequence information necessary to produce a gene product, when the sequence is 20 expressed.

-"Homology" refers to the resemblance or similarity 20 between two nucleotide or amino acid sequences.
-As applied to a gene, "homolog" may refer to a gene similar in structure and/or evolutionary origin to a gene in another organism or another species.
-As applied to nucleic acid molecules, the term "homolog" means that two nucleic acid sequences, 25 when optimally aligned (see below), share at least 80 percent sequence homology, preferably at least 90 percent sequence homology, more preferably at least 95, 96, 97, 98 or 99 percent sequence homology.
-"Percentage nucleotide (or nucleic acid) homology" or "percentage nucleotide (or 30 nucleic acid) sequence homology" refers to a comparison of the nucleotides of two nucleic acid molecules which, when optimally aligned, have approximately the designated percentage of the same nucleotides or nucleotides that are not identical but differ by redundant nucleotide substitutions 35 (the nucleotide substitution does not change the amino acid encoded by the particular codon).
-For example, "95% nucleotide homology" refers to a comparison of the nucleotides of two nucleic acid molecules which, when optimally aligned, have 95% nucleotide homology.
+"Homology" refers to the resemblance or similarity between two nucleotide or amino acid sequences.
+As applied to a gene, "homolog" may refer to a gene similar in structure and/or evolutionary origin to a gene in another organism or 25 another species.
+As applied to nucleic acid molecules, the term "homolog" means that two nucleic acid sequences, when optimally aligned (see below), share at least 80 percent sequence homology, preferably at least 90 percent sequence homology, more preferably at least 95, 96, 97, 98 or 99 percent sequence homology.
+"Percentage nucleotide (or nucleic acid) homology" or "percentage nucleotide (or nucleic acid) sequence homology" refers to a comparison of the nucleotides of two nucleic acid molecules which, when optimally aligned, have approximately the designated per- 35 centage of the same nucleotides or nucleotides that are not identical but differ by redundant nucleotide substitutions (the nucleotide substitution does not change the amino acid encoded by the particular codon).
+For example, "95% nucleotide homology" refers to a comparison of the nucleo- 40 tides of two nucleic acid molecules which, when optimally aligned, have 95% nucleotide homology.

 A "genomic sequence" or "genome" refers to the complete DNA sequence of an organism.
-The genomic sequences of both M. avium and of M. paratuberculosis are known and are currently available.
-The genomic sequence of M. avium can be obtained from the Institute for Genomic 45 Research.
+The genomic sequences of both M. avium and of M. paratuberculosis are 45 known and are currently available.
+The genomic sequence of M. avium can be obtained from the Institute for Genomic Research.
 The genomic sequence of M. paratuberculosis can be obtained from the GenBank, under accession number AE016958.
+50

-A "genomic island" (GI) refers to a nucleic acid region (and its homologs), that includes three or more consecutive 50 open reading frames (ORFs), regardless of the size.
-A "MAP" genomic island means any genomic island (and its homologs) that is present in the M. paratuberculosis genome, but is not present in the M. avium genome.
-A "MAV" genomic island means any genomic island (and its 55 homologs) that is present in the M. avium-genome, but is not present in the M. paratuberculosis genome.
+A "genomic island" (GI) refers to a nucleic acid region (and its homologs), that includes three or more consecutive open reading frames (ORFs), regardless of the size.
+A "MAP" genomic island means any genomic island (and its homologs) that is present in the M. paratuberculosis 55 genome, but is not present in the M. avium genome.
+A "MAV" genomic island means any genomic island (and its homologs) that is present in the M. avium genome.
+A "MAV" genomic island means any genomic island (and its homologs) that is present in the M. avium-genome, but is not present in the M. avium-genome, but is not present in the M. avium-genome.